Vehbi Koç: Philanthropy

-Vehbi Koç founded an Eye Bank at the Faculty of Medicine of Ankara University, a Cardiology Institute at the Faculty of Medicine of Istanbul University, the Turkish Education Foundation (Türk Eğitim Vakfı), and the Vehbi Koç Student Dorm at ODTÜ (METU).
+Vehbi Koç founded an Eye Bank at the Faculty of Medicine of Ankara University, a Cardiology Institute at the Faculty of Medicine of Istanbul University, and the Vehbi Koç Dormitory at Middle East Technical University.
+Under the leadership of Vehbi Koç, 205 businesspeople, academics, and intellectuals came together to establish the Turkish Education Foundation (Turkish: Türk Eğitim Vakfı, commonly abbreviated as TEV) in 1967.

 He also established the Vehbi Koç Foundation on 17 January 1969 to promote activities in the fields of education, health and culture.
-Vehbi Koç donated the Atatürk Library in Taksim to the Municipality of Istanbul in 1976 and in 1980 opened Turkey's first private museum, the Sadberk Hanim Museum in memory of his late wife, Sadberk.
+Vehbi Koç donated the Atatürk Library in Taksim to the Municipality of Istanbul in 1976 and in 1980 opened Turkey's first private museum, the Sadberk Hanım Museum in memory of his late wife, Sadberk Koç.
 Koç was honorary chairman of Gençlerbirliği S.K. in Ankara.

 Koç School opened in 1988 and Koç University in 1993.
-He also established the Türkiye Aile Sağlığı ve Planlaması Vakfı (Turkish Family Health and Planning Foundation) and functioned as the president of the foundation until his death.
+He also established the Turkish Family Health and Planning Foundation (Turkish: Türkiye Aile Sağlığı ve Planlaması Vakfı) and functioned as the president of the foundation until his death.

 Death

-On 25 February 1996 Vehbi Koç died of heart failure during a Migros tour in Antalya, where he was on holiday with his daughter Sevgi and son-in-law over Ramazan Bayrami.
+On 25 February 1996 Vehbi Koç died of heart failure during a Migros tour in Antalya, where he was on holiday with his daughter Sevgi and son-in-law over Ramazan Bayramı.
 The same evening his body was transported to Istanbul by a Koç Holding business jet.
-On 27 February 1996, following a funeral service at the holding' companys headquarters and then in Fatih Mosque, he was laid to rest at the Zincirlikuyu Cemetery.
+On 27 February 1996, following a funeral service at the Koç Holding headquarters and then in Fatih Mosque, he was laid to rest at the Zincirlikuyu Cemetery.
 He was succeeded by his son Rahmi Koç (b.
 1930), and his daughters Semahat Arsel (b.
-1928), Sevgi Gönül (1938–2003) and Suna Kıraç (b.
-1941).
+1928), Sevgi Gönül (1938–2003) and Suna Kıraç (1941–2020).

 Stealing of Koç's body

 On 24 October 1996, the body of Vehbi Koç was stolen from his grave.
 The body snatchers then called the Koç family to demand a ransom.
-When the family refused to pay, they appealed to the TV channel Kanal D, owned by Aydın Doğan, asking for 20 billion TL (around US$210,000 at that time).
+When the family refused to pay, they appealed to the TV channel Kanal D, owned by Aydın Doğan, asking for 20 billion TL, around US$210,000 at that time.
 When Kanal D also refused to pay, the body snatchers called the TV channel InterStar, then owned by Cem Uzan, and reached an agreement to release the body for 25 billion TL (around US$260,000).

 Informed by the TV channel, the police captured two suspects, who came to a meeting point in a stolen car.
 Later, three other accomplices, including a woman and a hotel owner, were also arrested.
 Vehbi Koç's body was found in another grave in the original cemetery not far from his resting place.

 At the request of the public prosecutor, the remains were taken to the city's forensic medicine laboratory for identification by DNA profiling.
 Finally, they were reinterred in the presence of Koç family members.